 As a farm member myself and any other members of my household who will be picking up a share, I am responsible for learning how the Obercreek Farm CSA works and the specific pick-up protocol for my site.

 It is my responsibility to pick up my share at the designated time, or to have someone familiar with the pick-up process do so for me.
-If I do not pick-up my share at the designated place and time, and do not contact the farm within the 24 hour period after pickup to make arrangements to pick up my share, I forfeit my share.
-At the discretion of the farm and or pick-up location hosts, my share will be donated to a food pantry, composted or redistributed.
-If I am an on-farm pick-up member and I need to switch my pick-up day, I can do so with advance notice via email, by Sunday at 7pm prior to the week I wish to switch.
-Last minute switches cannot be accommodated.
+If I do not pick-up my share at the designated place and time, I forfeit my share.
+At the discretion of the farm, my share will be donated to a food pantry, composted or redistributed.

-I understand that if I chose on-farm pick-up there will be pick-you-own crops, which may lengthen the time it takes me to pick up my share.
-However, I am free to come back within a week to do my pick-your-own’s on designated onsite pickup times as well as when the farm stand is open.
+I understand that pick-you-own crops may lengthen the time it takes me to pick up my share.
+However, I am free to come back within a week to do my pick-your-own’s on days in which the farm stand is open.

 All parties who split a share should understand that they are entitled to just one share in common, to be collected on the indicated day by one share partner and divided off site.

-I also understand that if I cannot continue my share, I will not be refunded the share price.
+I also understand that if I cannot continue my share, that all payments are final and I will not be refunded the share price.
+The farm hold the right to terminate membership with or without reason and will not issue refunds for the remainder of the season.